Landlord-Tech/landlord-tech-landing-page/src/markdown/testimonial/testimonial.md

 ---
 title: testimonial
-testimonialTitle: Our Customers Love Landlord Tech
+testimonialTitle: What Our Customers Have to Say
 testimonialList:
   - review: I use Landlord Tech for all of my properties.
 It has taken a huge management hassle out of pet management, and has saved me time, money and